The Oath (2018 film): Plot

 In the near future, American citizens are asked, though not required, to sign a legal document swearing allegiance specifically to the U.S. President (not the government) by Black Friday, the day after Thanksgiving.
 Meanwhile, couple Chris and Kai live a quiet suburban life with their young daughter, while Chris is deeply disturbed by the oath.

 As Black Friday approaches, the young couple hosts their latest Thanksgiving dinner for their extended family.
-Chris' mother has made him promise not to discuss politics throughout the holiday; nonetheless, he tries to escape and catch the news whenever possible.
-Chris' brother Pat and his girlfriend Abbie, who have opposing political views, bother Chris throughout the entire holiday despite Kai's attempts to calm him.
+Chris's mother has made him promise not to discuss politics throughout the holiday; nonetheless, he tries to escape and catch the news whenever possible.
+Chris's brother Pat and his girlfriend Abbie, who have opposing political views, bother Chris throughout the entire holiday despite Kai's attempts to calm him.
 Chris is also disturbed to learn about the societal breakdown occurring in the nation due to the Oath's deadline, which all of his family members, including Kai, signed except for him.

 On Black Friday, the family is visited by two governmental agents, Mason and Peter, who question Chris about his efforts to resist others in signing the Oath.
 Chris is defiant in answering the agents' questions, angering Mason, and the two quarrel.
 During a skirmish, Peter gets knocked out with a concussion while the family subdues and ties up Mason.
 For the rest of the evening, Peter, while semi-conscious, tries to negotiate with the family for their release, yet Mason continues to antagonize them with various threats.
 One of those threats includes the notion that the family's children will be harmed.

 At this moment, Chris draws Mason's gun upon his head ready to kill him but Clark intervenes, telling the family to turn on the news, which indicates that the President has resigned and the new Acting President has revoked the Oath and its subsequent enforcement.
 The two agents with their authority taken away are released by Chris and Pat.
 The film ends with Chris and Kai peacefully eating apple pie.